-One of the items on the list was a sweatshirt for Henry.
+One of the items on the list was a sweatshirt for my son.
 He’s way into wearing blue, and I had a navy blue sweatshirt I wasn’t using anymore.
 I didn’t make a tutorial, but here is a rundown of how I created this jacket.
 I cut the hood smaller, the sleeves smaller, and the front and back body smaller.
 I used his jacket from last year as a guide and just added a tiny bit of width and a lot of length.
 I reused the kangaroo pocket and just made it slightly smaller.
 I also unpicked the ribbing at the bottom and reused it for the band and the sleeve bands.

 His light blue eyes kill me.